Computer Science Background

 Students in the BISB program have backgrounds in Computer Science, Biology, Math, and related areas; however, particular strengths and interests vary.

-Before registering in CSE 282 / BENG 202, you will need to submit a brief statement of your preparation for the class (e.g., classes at your undergrad school similar to UCSD's CSE 101; or the Coursera and/or Cogniterra classes recommended below).
+Before registering in CSE 282 / BENG 202, you will need to submit a brief statement of your preparation for the class (e.g., classes at your undergrad school similar to UCSD's CSE 101; or the online classes recommended below).
 CSE 282 is usually offered winter quarter, so this statement will usually be due October/November.
 If you're not prepared to take it your first year, you may need to postpone it to your 2nd year.

 Note: The external links below are current as of May 2024, but may change.
 Please contact the graduate program coordinator if they change.